gurbyz/power-wheel-card/power-wheel-card/README.md

 ## Requirements for the *energy view*
 The *energy view* itself is not required.
 As a result you don't have to specify any *energy view* related card parameters.
-The toggle button for switching views won't be displayed.
+The toggle function to switch between views will be disabled.

 > **Tip.** You can skip this paragraph and [start](#instructions) with a more simple setup first.

 But if you want the *energy view*:
+1. Comply to all the requirements of the *power view* first.
 1. Decide what kind of energy sensors you want to use.
 You could use your *smart meter counters* directly, but using self made sensors for e.g. *energy consumed or produced since last midnight* could provide more meaningful information on your power-wheel-card.
 Especially since a future release will be able to convert the values into costs and savings.
 Then you would be able to see the actual energy costs/savings today.
 1. You need to have a working sensor for your solar energy.
 Write down the entity id of this sensor.
 This is *YOUR_SOLAR_ENERGY_SENSOR* in the instructions below.